MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 Philadelphia - Brotherly love

 AD 1730-1900 (Philadelphia) - Missionary Church (Travel becomes a lot easier and the                                      gospel exploded around the world with missionaries)
 Some think the missionary church is happening still today and will keep going until Jesus comes back.
+(That this church and the next church go hand in hand and work side by side together)

 >' “And to the angel of the church in Philadelphia write: ‘The words of the holy one, the true one, who has the key of David, who opens and no one will shut, who shuts and no one opens.'
 ==Revelation 3:7==